jblindsay/whitebox-tools/readme.txt

   within the clipped region and does not output a file.
 Also, the LAS reader no longer panics when it encounters a file with no points.
 Now it reads the header file, issues a warning, and carries on, allowing the tools to handle the case of no points.
-- ImageRegression can now optionally output a scattergram.
-The scattergram is based on a random sample of a user-defined size.
+- ImageRegression can now optionally output a scatterplot.
+The scatterplot is based on a random sample of a user-defined size.
 - Added the CleanVector tool.
 - ExtractRasterStatistics has been renamed ZonalStatistics to be more inline with other GIS, including ArcGIS and QGIS.
 - Added the median as a statistic that ZonalStatistics provides.
 - Fixed a bug in the VectorPolygonsToRaster tool that sometimes mishandled polygon holes.
+- Added the FilterLidarClasses tool to filter out points of user-specified classes.
+- Added the LidarRansacPlanes tool to identify points belonging to planar surfaces.
+This tool uses the RANSAC method, which is a robust modelling method that handles the presence of numerous outlier points.
+- The ClipLidarToPolygon tool has been parallelized.
+- The LasToAscii and AsciiToLas tools have been updated to handle RGB colour data for points.
+- Added the CsvPointsToVector tool to convert a CSV text table into a shapefile of vector points.
+  The table must contain x and y coordinate fields.
+- The FeaturePreservingDenoise was renamed to FeaturePreservingSmoothing.
+The DrainagePreservingSmoothing tool was removed.
+Use FeaturePreservingSmoothing instead.

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.